felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 I wrote this book because I wanted to educate people about learning anxiety.
-In this day and age, we don't hear many people talk about this subject, and I believe therein lies the issue.
+In this day and age, we don't hear many people talk about this subject, which surprises me considering how pervasive learning anxiety can be.
 Mental healing requires acknowledgement, and acknowledgement requires knowledge of the problem.
-The anxious learner is less likely to learn about their condition, because the idea of learning feels unsafe to them in the first place.
+The anxious learner is less likely to learn about their condition because the idea of learning and researching feels unsafe to them in the first place.
 It is a sadly ironic predicament.

 In traversing the 2020 COVID-19 epidemic, I believe we have all